Robertogoz/String.h/README.md

 # String.h
-Some exercises in C using String.h lib
+Some exercises in C about string manipulation using String.h lib

 ## Questions